joon1002/DisPo/README.md

-Reference implementation for DiPoison: a GRPO-based RAG poison-document generator that jointly optimizes retrieval, semantic/lexical dispersion, payload, and fluency rewards, trained with a Qwen2.5-1.5B policy against Contriever or E5 as the white-box surrogate retriever.
+Reference implementation for DiPoison: a GRPO-based RAG poison-document generator that jointly optimizes retrieval, semantic/lexical dispersion, payload, and fluency rewards, trained with a Qwen2.5-1.5B policy against Contriever or E5 as the surrogate retriever.

 This package contains the code needed to reproduce the paper's tables and figures.
 It